Emergent Graphical Conventions in a Visual Communication Game: Related work

 \section{Related work}

 \paragraph{Learning to sketch}

-Ha and Eck~\cite{ha2018neural} begin the endeavor of teaching modern neural models to sketch stroke by stroke.
-However, generating meaningful stroke sequences directly from various categories of natural images is still in early phase~\cite{song2018learning,wang2021sketchembednet,zou2018sketchyscene}.
-To assure the interestingness of the category-level sketch communication, we design a stage-wise agent that first transfers a natural image into a pixel-level sketch through a CNN-based model~\cite{kampelmuhler2020synthesizing} and then draws the sketch on the canvas stroke by stroke with a policy~\cite{huang2019learning}.
-To pretrain our neural agents to sketch, we select Sketchy~\cite{sangkloy2016sketchy} from many datasets~\cite{yu2016sketch,ha2018neural,eitz2012humans,sangkloy2016sketchy} for its fine-grained photo-sketch correspondence, rich stroke-level annotations, and well-organized categorization structure.
+\citet{ha2018neural} begin the endeavor of teaching modern neural models to sketch stroke by stroke.
+However, generating meaningful stroke sequences directly from various categories of natural images is still in the early phase \citep{song2018learning,wang2021sketchembednet,zou2018sketchyscene}.
+To assure the interestingness of the category-level sketch communication, we design a stage-wise agent that transfers a natural image into a pixel-level sketch \citep{kampelmuhler2020synthesizing} and draws the sketch on the canvas stroke by stroke with a policy \citep{huang2019learning}.
+To pre-train our neural agents to sketch, we select Sketchy \citep{sangkloy2016sketchy} from many datasets \citep{yu2016sketch,ha2018neural,eitz2012humans,sangkloy2016sketchy} for its fine-grained photo-sketch correspondence, rich stroke-level annotations, and well-organized categorization structures.

 \paragraph{Communication games}